GottfriedHofmann/coche/README.md

 ### Configuration

 Configuration is stored in [config.R](r-scripts/config.R).
-Insert your API key and database credentials here.
+Insert your API key and database credentials there.

 Coche uses it's own concept of working directories that is independent from where the script is executed.
-For every script you want to run set up the *wd()* function you can find at the top of the script.
+Before you can use any of the parsing functions set up the *wd()* function you can find at the top of the script [parseOhlohData.R](r-scripts/parseOhlohData.R).

 ### Usage

-Simply run the R-script for the data you want to parse.
-Since coche is setting up a schema with foreign keys, you need to parse project info before anything else, though.
+The example script [parseOhlohData.R](r-scripts/parseOhlohData.R) should provide you with all information you need.
+Since coche is setting up a schema with foreign keys, you either need to parse project info before anything else or remove the foreign key restrictions from [setupDb.R](r-scripts/setupDb.R).